faceslog/TinyGram/README.md

 What's' the store used for ?

 The store is used as a single source of reliable information that we need but also mainly to manage user related informations across the different components.
 Mostly the user authentication token and some user data needed during the time the user will spend on the application.

+We decided to use Axios to send our requests to the back-end API as the library is well integrated with VueJS and can be easily reused with other frameworks.

 ## Back-End